-An amnesiac after a train accident, Alok Mukherjee (Uttam Kumar), is rescued on escaping from the asylum where he is admitted by doctor Roma Banerjee (Suchitra Sen), who takes him to her father's (Pahadi Sanyal) country house in a village called Palaspur.
+An amnesiac after a train accident, Alok Mukherjee (Uttam Kumar), is rescued on escaping from the asylum, where he is admitted, by doctor Roma Banerjee (Suchitra Sen).
+Roma then takes him to her father’s (Pahari Sanyal) country house in a village called Palashpur.
 There, while treating him she falls for him and he for her.
 They marry but a second accident makes him recall his life as a rich businessman in Calcutta and he forgets the memories spent with Roma.
-Roma follows him to Calcutta and meets him there but he doesn't recognise her.
-He hires her as governess to his niece instead.
-Roma keeps trying to stimulate Alok's memory but is looked at suspiciously by Lata, Alok's fiancee in Calcutta who thinks Roma is snatching Alok away from her and who complains to Alok's mother.
-The latter has Roma kicked out.
-Alok realizing she is from Palaspur and that is where he got back his memory goes there and regains his memory of times spent with Roma there.
-All's well that end well, finally.
+Roma follows him to Calcutta and meets him there but he doesn’t recognise her.
+He hires her as a governess to his niece instead.
+Roma keeps trying to stimulate Alok’s memory but is looked at suspiciously by Lata, Alok’s fiancee in Calcutta who thinks Roma is snatching Alok away from her.
+She complains to Alok’s mother who has Roma kicked out.
+Roma returns to her father.
+Alok, realizing she is from Palashpur and that is where he got back his memory, goes to Palaspur and regains his memory of times spent with Roma there.
+All’s well that end well, finally.